hanabi/hanabi.github.io/variant-specific/Pink.md

   * Because of the "Pink Promise with a 5 Pull" convention, Bob knows that since this clue was a *5 Pull*, it must be focused on slot 2 (the card that was next to the pulled card).
   * Thus, *Pink Promise* applies to this card, so he marks slot 2 as a 5.
   * Later on in the game, another rank clue "fills in" Bob's slot 2 card to be a pink card.
 From *Pink Promise*, Bob knows that it must be exactly the pink 5.

+### The Bubblegum Wraparound

+* When players violate *Pink Promise* on an unplayable pink card, it usually indicates a *Bubblegum Prompt* or a *Bubblegum Finesse* (with the rank corresponding to the slot number to play).
+* In 4-player and 5-player games, there are only 4 cards in the hand.
+If a player does a *Bubblegum Finesse* with a 5, then that would be nonsensical, since there is no slot 5.
+* Similarly, in a 6-player game, there are only 3 cards in the hand.
+If a player does a *Bubblegum Finesse* with a 4, then that would be nonsensical, since there is no slot 4.
+* In this situation, it should "wraparound" to slot 1, communicating that the first slot is playable.
+* This kind of thing is useful in some edge-case scenarios (e.g. helping satisfy *Good Touch Principle* in variants with a light pink suit).

+### The Bubblegum Slide

+* If a *Bubblegum Prompt* or a *Bubblegum Finesse* is telling a player to play a card in a slot that has negative pink, then that is nonsensical.
+* In this situation, if there is no other possible interpretation for the clue other than a *Bubblegum Prompt* or a *Bubblegum Finesse*, and it is unlikely for the cluer to be making a mistake, then the target slot should "slide" to the right.
+* If the slot immediately to the right is also impossible to be a pink card, then it should continue to slide right until it finds a pink card, wrapping around to the other side of the hand if necessary.